bruno-medeiros1/elytra-essentials/.github/README.md

+> [!NOTE]
-## PLEASE READ THE RESOURCE OVERVIEW BEFORE DOWNLOADING THE PLUGIN TO SEE IF THIS PLUGIN FITS YOUR NEEDS.
+> PLEASE READ THE RESOURCE OVERVIEW BEFORE DOWNLOADING THE PLUGIN TO SEE IF THIS PLUGIN FITS YOUR NEEDS.
 IF YOU HAVE ANY QUESTIONS, JOIN MY [DISCORD](https://discord.com/invite/Y99qmZRVe6) SERVER AND CREATE A TICKET.

 [Spigot](https://www.spigotmc.org/resources/126002/) | [Modrinth](https://modrinth.com/plugin/elytraessentials) | [Discord](https://discord.com/invite/Y99qmZRVe6) | [Wiki](https://github.com/bruno-medeiros1/elytra-essentials/wiki)